 A tour of the vineyards of Cinque Terre

-Despite the sometimes-dominant tyranny of the elements, the region enjoys a relatively temperate climate, and the mountains offer enough protection from the extreme cold of the north and too high temperatures from the south.
-The land on which the Cinque Terre wine is cultivated has always been naturally exposed to the saltiness of the sea, to solar heat but also to abundant rainfall.
-The roughly one-meter-high stone walls that surround the wine terraces cause the sun to reflect on the dry wall next to the vines, hastening the ripening of the grape.
+Despite the sometimes overwhelming tyranny of the elements, the region enjoys a relatively temperate climate, and the mountains offer a natural protection from the extreme cold of the north and the high-temperature readings coming from the south.
+The land on which Cinque Terre wines are cultivated has a unique mix of just the right elements: exposed to the salt of the sea, the sun's rays and abundant rainfall in equal measure.
+The roughly one-meter-high stone walls that surrounds wine terraces dotting the landscape deflect the sun's rays onto the dry wall running alongside the vines, hastening the ripening of the grapes to perfection.

-A tour through Cinque Terre's vineyards is a visual feast with the steep cliffs, white beaches, and blue sea in the background.
+A tour through Cinque Terre's vineyards is a visual feast between the steep cliffs, white beaches, and blue sea in the background.
 Early autumn is the best time to travel there by car because, especially on a quiet weekday, few locals will object to your desire to stop for photos at every turn, even if you slightly impede local traffic.
 The 25 km long road meanders from the Deiva Marina exit to Monterosso, the first settlement in Cinque Terre.
-But be forewarned: It's not something you want to do when your back seat passengers have queasy stomachs.
-But, on the plus side, there is a restaurant in every village where you can eat local fresh fish and sip from the locally produced white wine before heading off to your next destination.
+But be forewarned: It's not something you will want to do when your backseat passengers have queasy stomachs!
+But on the plus side, there's a restaurant in every village where you can eat local fresh fish and sip from the locally produced white wine before heading off to your next destination.

-Before descending to look over the lovely tiny harbor of Levanto, the Strada Provinciale 41 takes you through sleepy Ligurian villages like Piazza, Passano, Castagnola, Foce, and Reggimonte.
+Before descending to the overlook of the lovely tiny harbor of Levanto, the Strada Provinciale 41 takes you through sleepy Ligurian villages like Piazza, Passano, Castagnola, Foce, and Reggimonte.
 You can discover more of these hamlets in our Driving Itinerary that takes you along the entire Ligurian Coast.
-But to reach the Cinque Terre national park's border by continuing to follow the signage outside of the village to Vernazza.
-This time we decided to limit our excursion to the village of Corniglia, at which point we turned upward to the Santuario.
+But to reach the Cinque Terre national park border, you will want to continue following the signage outside of the village to Vernazza.
+However, we decided to limit our excursion to the village of Corniglia, at which point we turned up toward the Santuario.

-Although some producers add a Vermentino grape, the Bosco and Albarola grapes make up the majority of the wine that are allowed to carry the label of Cinque Terre.
+Although some producers add a Vermentino grape, the Bosco and Albarola grapes make up the majority of the wines that are allowed to carry the Cinque Terre label.

-At the Cantina Cinque Terre, the cooperative where the Cinque Terre vineyards collaborate to promote their wine, you can find wines that are crisp and light with notes of wild flowers and citrus, as well as more robust varieties with complex combinations of herbs like sage, lemon peel, and intense minerals.
+At the Cantina Cinque Terre, the cooperative where Cinque Terre vineyards collaborate to promote their individual wines, you can find crisp and light wines with notes of wildflowers and citrus, as well as more robust varieties with complex combinations of herbs like sage, lemon peel, and intense minerals.

-But the Sciacchetrà, a dessert wine (pronounce shahk-eh-TRA), is what the area is most proud of, made from the same grapes, but only the best fruit is chosen from the vineyards nearest to the ocean.
-The grapes will be spread out on mats to dry after harvesting, sometimes for several months.
+But it is the Sciacchetrà (pronounce shahk-eh-TRA), a dessert wine that the area is most proud of – made from the same grapes, but with select fruits from the vineyards nearest the ocean.
+To make this delicacy, after harvesting, the grapes are spread out on mats to dry, sometimes up to several months.
 Even though there is little output, the best bottles offer a flavor that is evocative of honey, dried apricots, whipped cream, and hazelnuts.